 ProxyPass "/app/" "http://127.0.0.1:8080/app/" connectiontimeout=5 timeout=120 ProxyPassReverse "/app/" "http://127.0.0.1:8080/app/" ProxyPass "/reports/" "http://127.0.0.1:8080/reports/" connectiontimeout=5 timeout=600 ProxyPassReverse "/reports/" "http://127.0.0.1:8080/reports/"

-- Reload apache2 to apply the timeout changes.
+- Reload the running Apache service to apply the new timeout values.

 $ sudo systemctl reload apache2

-- Re-run a known slow request through the proxy to confirm the new timeout behavior.
+- Re-run a known slow request through the proxy to confirm that the request now completes within the new timeout window.

-LogLevel warn proxy:info proxy_http:infoVerbose proxy logging can grow /var/log/apache2/error.log quickly; revert LogLevel after the failure is captured.
+LogLevel warn proxy:info proxy_http:infoVerbose proxy logging can grow /var/log/apache2/error.log quickly on busy hosts, so revert the extra module log levels after the failure is captured.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.